A bog or wetland filter is the most effective pond filter there is.

 Calculating the flow rate of a pump per minute is simply a matter of dividing the flow rate stated by 60.

-The best way to set it up so you can get the flow just right is by splitting the hose line going into the bog filter and incorporating some flow valves on each branch.
+The best way to set it up so you can get the flow just right is by utilising an energy efficient pump that will allow you to adjust the flow rate.
 Now you can dial in the flow to exactly what you want.

+You can also oversize the pump and use a T-piece and a valve to discharge extra water over the surface of the bog filter.
 The remaining flow can discharge back into the pond as a jet or be added to a stream.
 It all depends on the pond design.

 Sizing the rocks and gravel for the bog filter

 On the small filters i tend to use 20mm pebble.
-Im in Australia and we have a rock called scoria which is my go to in my small filters.
+I’m in Australia and we have a rock called scoria which is my go to in my small filters.

 On the larger filters different layers is most effective.